amorist/awesome/README.md

 - [pkhungurn/talking-head-anime-demo](https://github.com/pkhungurn/talking-head-anime-demo) - Demo for the "Talking Head Anime from a Single Image."
 - [kaixindelele/ChatPaper](https://github.com/kaixindelele/ChatPaper) - Use ChatGPT to summarize the arXiv papers.
 - [openai/evals](https://github.com/openai/evals) - Evals is a framework for evaluating OpenAI models and an open-source registry of benchmarks.
-- [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) - Demonstration of how to leverage Azure OpenAI and Cognitive Search to enable Information Search and Discovery over organizational content
+- [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) - A sample app for the Retrieval-Augmented Generation pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models  to power ChatGPT-style and Q&A experien
 - [togethercomputer/OpenChatKit](https://github.com/togethercomputer/OpenChatKit) -
 - [tatsu-lab/stanford_alpaca](https://github.com/tatsu-lab/stanford_alpaca) - Code and documentation to train Stanford's Alpaca models, and generate the data.
 - [facebookresearch/llama](https://github.com/facebookresearch/llama) - Inference code for LLaMA models